 J.S.
-There aren’t many young people in manufacturing, so my advice to any woman contemplating a career in manufacturing is come help us trail blaze manufacturing!
-Be driven and keep plugging away because you can’t care what some else thinks of you.
+There aren’t many young people in manufacturing, so my advice to any woman contemplating a career in manufacturing is to come to help us trailblaze manufacturing!
+Be driven and keep plugging away because you can’t care what someone else thinks of you.
 Your career must be for you.

 V.H.
 My advice to women is to always remember – no risk, no reward.